nikesh123-child/-A-console-based-Student-grading-application/README.md

 Student Grading System

-A comprehensive console-based application for managing student records and grades in a Computer Science program, developed as part of CET137 Assessment 1.
+A comprehensive console-based application for managing student records and grades in a Computer Science program.

 Table of Contents
 1. Project Overview